prius2055/to-do-list/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Awsome Books] <a name="about-project"></a>
+# 📖 [To do List] <a name="about-project"></a>

-This is pair-programming based website related to the Awsome Book.
-You can add the list of your favourite books with their author name.
-And also you can remove any book by clicking on the remove button and it will give you the functionality of adding and removing the book from your personal Book list anytime when you desire to do that.
+This is a To-do-list.
+You can add a todo.
+And you can also remove and edit a an item from the list of to do items.

 ## 🛠 Built With <a name="built-with"></a>